flexcompute/Flow360/examples/migration_guide/README.md

 The files will appear in your current working directory.

 They can later be used to create BET Disk 3D model on WebUI.

+## How to use Operating Condition from Mach number and Reynolds number

+You can use the function by typing `fl.operating_condition_from_mach_reynolds` and providing appropriate input parameters.

+The function takes in the following inputs:
+- mach
+- reynolds
+- project_length_unit
+- temperature
+- alpha
+- beta
+- reference_mach

+and returns an `AerospaceCondition` class instatiated based on given parameters.

+project_length_unit is the length unit of the geometry or mesh used in the project.

+For more information about the function, refer to its docstring.

+## How to use Operating Condition from Mach number and muRef

+You can use the function by typing `fl.operating_condition_from_mach_muRef` and providing appropriate input parameters.

+The function takes in the following inputs:
+- mach
+- muRef
+- project_length_unit
+- temperature
+- alpha
+- beta
+- reference_mach

+and returns an `AerospaceCondition` class instatiated based on given parameters.

+project_length_unit is the length unit of the geometry or mesh used in the project.

+For more information about the function, refer to its docstring.